Interstellar Technologies (IST) is a rocket development company based in Taiki-cho, Hokkaido, Japan.

 By having our own evaluation facilities, we aimed to speed up the development cycle.

-IMV came into contact through an IST partnership programme called “Rocket Partners for Everyone”.
+IMV came into contact through an IST partnership program called “Rocket Partners for Everyone”.

 The IMV provided support and advice on vibration testing in the test lab and on test methods.

 During this interaction, the IMV provided the following support

 - Introduction of equipment to reproduce the vibrations before reaching space

 - Advice on the reproduction of vibration, shock and sound stress.

 Compared to the time when we had to use public institutions, we gained the great advantage of being able to evaluate our products on the spot.

 This has been a major improvement which has enabled IST to develop and manufacture products more quickly, which is one of our strengths.